VEckardt/IntegrityDocs/README.md

 ![IntegrityDocs](Doc/IntegrityDocs.png)

 ## Use Cases
-- Document the current configuration status
+- Document the current Integrity LM configuration status
-- Validate and compare the configuration status
+- Validate and compare the Integrity LM configuration status
 - Present the Integrity LM configuration status without the need to have direct Integrity access

 ## Install